mitogen-hq/mitogen/docs/api.rst

     instances and returns the first value posted to any receiver or select.

     If `oneshot` is ``True``, then remove each receiver as it yields a result;
-    since :py:meth:`__iter__` terminates once the final receiver is removed from the select, this makes it convenient to respond to several call results with minimal effort:
+    since :py:meth:`__iter__` terminates once the final receiver is removed, this makes it convenient to respond to calls made in parallel:

     .. code-block:: python